cmusphinx/cmusphinx.github.io/wiki/gstreamer.md

 speed of decoding or run some specific mode.
 You can configure many of pocketsphinx options with gstreamer properties since we mapped gstreamer properties to pocketsphinx configuration.
-Not every property is supported, for example, you won't be able to set ''-topn'' and similar exotic configurations.
+Not every property is supported, for example, you won't be able to set `-topn` and similar exotic configurations.
 But major configuration options are supported.

-You can get a list of properties supported with ''gst-inspect-1.0 pocketsphinx''.
+You can get a list of properties supported with `gst-inspect-1.0 pocketsphinx`.

-For example, to use your improved language model with GStreamer, you just have to set the ''lm'' and ''dict'' properties on the ''pocketsphinx'' element.
-So, if your language model is in /home/user/mylanguagemodel.lm and the associated dictionary is /home/user/mylanguagemodel.dic, you would add these lines to the ''init_gst'' method.
+For example, to use your improved language model with GStreamer, you just have to set the `lm` and `dict` properties on the `pocketsphinx` element.
+So, if your language model is in /home/user/mylanguagemodel.lm and the associated dictionary is /home/user/mylanguagemodel.dic, you would add these lines to the `init_gst` method.

 	        asr = self.pipeline.get_by_name('asr'); # We previously